kendo-labs/kendo-bootstrapper/README.md

 ### Preview

-Click the "preview" icon on the left to open your project in a new window.
-A special handler on the server part will know to serve files from the directory of the specific project that is selected.
+Click the "preview" icon on the top left of the project pane to open your project in a new window.
+A special handler inside the bootstrapper will serve files from the directory of the specific project that is selected.
 This is useful for static projects.